 Police statistics suggest that San Antonio pedestrian and bicyclist fatalities are on the rise.
-Texas law enforcment officers hope stricter penalties will lead to more safe and responsible drivers.
+Texas law enforcement officers hope stricter penalties will lead to more safe and responsible drivers.

 Rising Reports of Bicycle and Pedestrian Accidents across Texas